slerman12/UnifiedML2old/README.md

 [comment]: <> (>Stop here and rest at our local tavern,)
 > Stop here and rest;
 >
-> all your reinforcements and supervisions be served.
+> All ye reinforcements and supervisions be served.

 [comment]: <> (> Where all your reinforcements and supervisions be served, à la carte!)